Citroen C1 Review 2024

 Up front there is plenty of space to accommodate tall adults, with good legroom and plenty of headroom thanks to the relatively tall body.
 Elbow room is a little less plentiful, but unless both you and your passenger are bouncers or are particularly fond of 1980s fashion it shouldn’t be a problem.

-It less impressive when you step into the Citroen C1's rear seats, with legroom in particular lacking for adults and even older children.
+It less impressive when you step into the Citroen C1's rear seats, with legroom in particular lacking for adults and older children.
 Even if you just have small children in the rear, add in the bulk of a car seat and you’ll find them putting their feet up on the back of the front seats in no time.
 Headroom is acceptable in the rear although it’s not quite as generous as in front.

-Storage in the cabin is acceptable too, with a decent glovebox but relatively slim door pockets - hardly a surprise given the car is quite narrow.
+Storage in the cabin is acceptable, with a decent glovebox but relatively slim door pockets - hardly a surprise given the car is quite narrow.
 Overall the Citroen C1 is pretty much par for the course in terms of space efficiency - you won’t get much more space by going elsewhere.

 Handling and ride quality: What is the Citroen C1 like to drive?

-"Given that city cars are expected to be tramping tough urban streets for the majority of their lives the emphasis tends to be on ride comfort rather than razor-sharp handling, and the Citroen C1 is happy to oblige."
+"Given that city cars are expected to be tramping tough urban streets for the majority of their lives, the emphasis tends to be on ride comfort rather than razor-sharp handling, and the Citroen C1 is happy to oblige."

-Citroen C1 Side
+Citroen C1 Review: side profile

-Cars with a short wheelbase like the Citroen C1 can suffer from indifferent ride quality, but for the most part it avoids falling into this common trap.
+Cars with a short wheelbase like the Citroen C1 can suffer from indifferent ride quality, but for the most part it avoids falling into this trap.
 The suspension is deliberately soft in its tuning, and does a good job of soaking up the worst that poor roads can throw at it.
 It’s not a magic carpet, and the bigger 15-inch wheels on the Feel and above models are better able to cope than the standard 14-inch versions on the basic Touch model, but it’s unlikely to have you grumbling.

 The flip side of this softly-softly approach is that the Citroen C1 is less comfortable should you ask it to behave like a mini hot hatch.
 It’s certainly game enough to try, but there’s more body roll than you would hope for and the seats aren't designed to cope with high cornering forces either.
 It feels safe and secure if a little out of its depth, but this is unlikely to matter to most buyers interested in a car like this.